Kyuu-Ji/htb-write-up/unattended/write-up-unattended.md

 ## Checking HTTP and HTTPS

-Browsing to both sites with the IP address gives us a blank page and browsing to **www.nestedflanders.htb** gives us the default Apache2 page.
+Browsing to both sites with the IP address gives us a blank page and browsing to **www[.]nestedflanders.htb** gives us the default Apache2 page.
 We will run _gobuster_ against this to get any directories:
 ```markdown
 gobuster -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt dir -u http://10.10.10.126/